mimblewimble/grin-rfcs/text/0000-wallet-replay-protection.md

 ### Wallet transaction rules

-There are two known ways to protect against replay attacks using wallet rules.
-One is to utilize the `Protected` outputs in transactions, the other one is to keep a history of outputs that were spent and label as 'unsafe' those that the wallet does not remember creating.

 #### Replay protection with utilization of Protected outputs

 In order to protect ourselves from replay attacks, we need to follow a simple rule:
 **When we are sending money to someone, we need to either include a `Protected` input or create an anchor output as a part of the transaction.** This is to prevent someone doing a replay of the transaction which would move the coins away from us.
-Self-spends are an exception and can be left unprotected because we don't really mind them being replayed since the transaction doesn't give coins to anyone else.
+Self-spends are an exception and can be left unsafe because we don't really mind them being replayed since the transaction doesn't give coins to anyone else.

 This means that:
 1. We can send money through a regular 1-2 transaction if our input is labeled as `Protected`